-The Avro RJ100, also known as the BAe-146, is a fascinating aircraft to observe.
+The Avro RJ100, also known as the BAe-146, is an interesting and unique aircraft.
 With its four engines, high wing, T-tail design, and broad body, it stands out among other planes.
 In the Philippines, airlines like Asian Spirit, Sky Jet, and Royal Air have utilized this aircraft.
 Interestingly, what sets the Avro RJ100 or BAe-146 apart is the absence of reverse thrust.
 Indeed, this jet does not have reverse thrust!
 But, what’s the reason behind this unique feature?

 Reduced Effectiveness of Thrust Reversers